Best Game Ever – Dynamite Headdy

 Two Revolution games announced

 Red Steel is coming to the Revolution, and check out the fake screen shots.
 Maybe they’re not polished, who knows.
 The game seems to be another attempt by Nintendo to convince gamers that they can appeal to an older crowd.
 The choice of a FPS is slightly odd, though.
-They tend to do terribly in Japan and if the Revolution is to stand a chance, my guess is that it’d have to repeat the DS’s and Allied Forces strategy of dominating the homeland. → The Lord of the Rings: The Fellowship of the Read
+They tend to do terribly in Japan and if the Revolution is to stand a chance, my guess is that it’d have to repeat the DS’s and Allied Forces strategy of dominating the homeland. → Ask not for whom the game plays, it plays for thee.

 Market research is stupid